Kent0n-Li/AGMB-Transformer/README.md

 # 1. Describe
 ## 1.1 Network Architecture
 The architecture of our multi-branch Transformer network.
-The primary components are illustrated in dotted line blocks.
-The upper branch is the local feature branch, which is processed by group convolution, and the lower one is the global feature branch, which extracted the global features through progressive Transformer.
-At the end of the network structure, it is our feature fusion module.
 ![architecture ](resources/AGMB.png)
 # 2. How to reproduce
 ## 2.1 Environmental preparation